Premises Liability

 Following a premises-related accident, it is crucial to prioritize safety and document evidence.
 Immediately seek medical attention for any injuries, as documented medical reports are vital for establishing the link between the incident and your injuries.
 If possible, document the accident scene through photographs and gather contact information from witnesses.
 Alerting the property owner or manager about the incident should also be considered as part of the immediate actions, ensuring an official record of your notification is made.

-Understanding your legal options early can significantly influence the strength and course of your claim.
-This allows us to gather time-sensitive evidence and build robust representation tailored to your circumstances.
+Our team at Rafi Law Group advises clients to contact us swiftly to evaluate the details and potential legal implications of the incident.
+Understanding your legal options early can significantly influence the strength and course of your claim, allowing us to gather time-sensitive evidence and build a robust representation tailored to your circumstances.

 How Does the Phoenix Court System Handle Premises Liability Cases?